 Transfer to Udaipur airport and depart for your international flight.

 Rajasthan is truly a state with contradictions.
 From Havelis to rich home-stays to heritage palaces to luxury hotels, Rajasthan is also one of the poorest states in the country.
 All the itinerary has been designed in order to promote direct or indirect benefits for local communities, environmental conservation and protection of cultural heritages.
 When possible we have selected traditional accommodations sensible to social and environmental issues, following general principles and practices of responsible tourism.
 One of the main principle on which we have selected the infrastructures where you will be host during this tour is based on the protection and safeguard of local traditional architecture.
 In this way we intend to use the cash flow coming from the tourism to value the protection of historical and traditional buildings, using some of these renovated building as hotels during your trip.
 Thanks to the economic impact of tourism it has been possible to renovate and preserve some important traditional palaces, forts and buildings of Rajasthan, which otherwise would have been destroyed or abandoned.
 This trip covers some popular destinations, but we have tried to include places like Nawalgarh and Mandore which gets lesser tourist traffic in Rajasthan.
 By including less popular destinations, we hope to equalise the tourist cash flow to some extent.
 Moreover, the selection of traditional heritage palaces will allow us to promote a real immersion into the traditional culture of Rajasthan, trying to foster a real cultural encounter with local communities.
 However, beyond the dominant culture of Rajputs, the royal caste, we rely also on the work of local NGOs or voluntary organizations as to learn about their activities, having the opportunity to discover reality and glimpses of social and cultural alternatives.
-You will have the opportunity to visit the chaotic Delhi with different eyes, visiting the most remote and unusual parts of the old city with the help of marginalized young people trained as tour guides by the NGO Salaam Baalak.
+You will have the opportunity to visit the chaotic Delhi with different eyes, visiting the most remote and unusual parts of the old city with the help of marginalized young people trained as tour guides by a local NGO.
 Through the helps of these young guides you will have the chance to learn about their life experience as street children.
 This NGO has been working for several years in the slums and poor neighborhoods of the capital, creating several accommodations for street children and promoting their education and access to work.
 During the two-hour guided tour in the areas of Paraghanj, you will have the opportunity to visit these shelter homes and understand the projects undertaken by this NGO.
 All the itinerary is created in collaboration with the Kalakar Vikas Samiti, a small group of traditional artists who make a living out of art and handicrafts.
 Most of the hotels and restaurants showcase Rajasthani artists and except for a visual contact, there is real no connection with the artist.
 Our itinerary will give you an opportunity to understand where they come from, their art and culture.
 You can visit them in their houses and villages during the trip.
 This ensures that they don’t compromise on their dignity and perform just for the sake of making a living.
 Our involvement with the community ensures their capacity building, training on social skills and building networks of artists in different parts of the Rajasthan so that the benefits of Responsible Tourism is spread across the state and not restricted to certain tourist places.
 We organise workshops that provides an opportunity to not only learn their craft but also understand their social environment.
 One of the off shoots of these workshops is responsible shopping where travellers can purchase products directly without paying middle men who make unreasonable profits at the expense of the real artists.
 We promote responsible shopping in Rajasthan – buying local handicrafts directly from the artists, thereby ensuring that the artist gets his worth.
 We promote home stays so that the benefits go directly to local people.
 At Mandore/Jodhpur you will get an opportunity to work closely with the local NGO Mewar Medical and Relief Society.
 The volunteers are actively involved with and support projects that are secular and have an education-related component to them apart from health care, environment, socio-economic aspects and women’s issues i.e. Women in Difficult Circumstances.
 It also includes activities directed toward meeting the needs of the poor and needy – distribution of food, clothing or medicine; provision of housing for handicapped animals etc. Moreover, your contribution of 70 euros will support development projects in favour of one of the most marginalized tribal communities of India.
 Tribal communities are still at the margin of Indian society and for this reason two are the main projects financed: 1) to conserve biological and cultural diversity 2) to promote the formal education of children belonging to Kattunayakan community of the Nilgiri district of Tamil Nadu and Kerala.

 Rajasthan is certainly the famous tourist destination in India, drawing tourists from all parts of India and the world.
 However, it is advised that you following carefully a code conduct which respects local culture to avoid any hassles or unwanted troubles along your journey.
 In particular, avoid to show affection in public places, such as hugging, kissing etc., as this behaviour is not appreciated by local people.